github/evergreen/README.md

 | `GH_APP_PRIVATE_KEY`         | True     | `""`    | GitHub Application Private Key.
 See [documentation](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) for more details.     |
 | `GITHUB_APP_ENTERPRISE_ONLY` | False    | false   | Set this input to `true` if your app is created in GHE and communicates with GHE.                                                                                                                       |

-The needed GitHub app permissions are the following:
+The needed GitHub app permissions are the following under `Repository permissions`:

 - `Administration` - Read and Write (Needed to activate the [automated security updates](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#managing-dependabot-security-updates-for-your-repositories) )
 - `Pull Requests` - Read and Write (If `TYPE` input is set to `pull`)